stevenpencle/D6-LOA/README.md

 ![alt text](Documentation/secrets_json.png "secrets.json file you will need")

-An explaination of user secrets...
+An explanation of user secrets...
 Using the Azure platform requires access to services that provide things like identity management and authentication, SMTP (email), and FDOT enterprise data.
 These services require a secret (password) for each application.
 The EDAT Template has been assigned secrets for you to use during development.
 Once your application is ready to be deployed to Azure TEST, you will need to request secrets that are specific to your application.

 ### PowerShell Installer